 Etched Graffiti is primarily caused on purpose by vandals using glass cutters, carbide probes or spark plugs.
 However, pushchairs, bicycles and diamond rings can leave etched damage in glass.

-Acid Etched Graffiti is caused when vandals use hydrofluoric acid mixed with either shoe polish or acetone in a shoe cleaning dispensing bottle.
+Caused when vandals use hydrofluoric acid mixed with either shoe polish or acetone in a shoe cleaning dispensing bottle.
 This creates a much wider band of graffiti, sometimes coloured, which etches into the glass and forms a hard crust on the surface.

 Chicago Glass remove this damage by chemically neutralising and removing the crust from the surface to reveal the acid etching in the glass, which is then polished out to leave a distortion free, smooth, clear surface.